Date of race - 18th October 2015

 Because the time limit is 4 days (96 hours) the event is achievable to a wide variety of abilities and not only elite athletes.
 Given this time limit it would require an entrant to cover at least 40 miles per 24 hour period.
 This would mean an average pace of 1.6 mph.
 Given that most people can walk at around 4 mph it illustrates that this ultramarathon event is very achievable.

 This can be a worry for many people who have never used one before.
 The units that are appropriate should have replaceable batteries and not rechargeable batteries and be able to upload coordinates.
-We can recommend the Garmin etrex 10, 20 or 30 units.
+We can recommend the Garmin fortrex 301 or 401 and the Garmin etrex 10, 20 or 30 units.
 They all have replaceable batteries which last for approx 12-16 hours before needing to be changed.
 Coordinates of the route will be sent out to entrants closer to the race date and we will also be assisting with the uploading of these coordinates when in Egypt if people require.
 GPS is very easy to use and nothing to be apprehensive about.
 It is simply a case of uploading coordinates and telling the unit to direct you to them.

 Once the race begins runners will be guided by their gps units to tented checkpoints situated approximately 15 miles apart.
 Once in this tented checkpoint competitors have access to hot / cold water, tea, coffee, food and their pre-packed drop bag.
 The competitor has the option (depending on ability) to either rest at the check point or to quickly refill their water, collect their drop bag and continue on the route.